dcshoecomp/homeassistant-cox/README.md

-data_used sensor | returns the total byte usage remaining_days sensor | returns the number of days left in your service plan percentage_used sensor | returns % used of total data
+data_used sensor | returns the total byte usage remaining_days sensor | returns the number of days left in your service plan percentage_used sensor | returns % used of total data expected_usage | returns the % of data you are expected to use to hit 100% on service_end

 attribute | description
 :--- | :---